 He designed a systematically arranged store that offered self service/cash and carry shopping.
 He believed that if he offered lower prices than his competitors, people would wait on themselves, pay cash and carry the bags home.
 His store had a turnstile entry that forced customers to move in one direction and to pass all the items he offered.
 Impulse items like candy were stocked at the registers.

 After getting patent rights to his pricing and merchandising innovations, he opened his first store at 79 Jefferson in 1916.
-Our Piggly Wiggly exhibit is an exact replica.
+Our Piggly Wiggly exhibit is a life-size replica.
 The origin of “Piggly Wiggly” isn’t clear.
 Sometimes Saunders said it just came to him; at other times he said he got the idea after seeing a group of piglets pushing and wiggling as they nursed.
 Whatever the origin, the name has always caught people’s attention.